HtotheZ/arkham-horror-lcg-app/README.md

 npm start
 ```

-### "How to use" guide
+## "How to use" guide

 Welcome screen allows for:
 * Creating a new campaign
 * Editing existing one.
 Here you can:
   * Change current scenario on the top of the screen
   * Edit exisiting character by clicking on character card.
 Here you can:
-    * Adding new investigator template to database (name and img link)
-    * Updating character status (trauma, xp, deleting character)
+    * Update character status (trauma, xp, deleting character)
+  * Add a new character.
+Here you can:
-  * Add a new character
+    * Add a new character using existing investigator templates
+    * Add new investigator template to database (name and img link)
   * Edit exisiting note by clicking on character card
   * Add a new note
+  * Delete current campaign